jonwhittlestone/experiment-llm-charts-with-cline/README.md

 ## LLM Genearation

-I used cline with Anthropic's model to create this code reposistory, consisting of Javascript charting definition, and HTML page and a Markdown document (this file).
+I used [Cline](https://cline.bot/faq) with Anthropic's Claude 3.5 sonnet model to create this code reposistory, consisting of Javascript charting definition, and HTML page and a Markdown document (this file).

 After having difficulties having vscode/cline take a screenshot of the html page, I had the LLM use Python's matplotlib to create the chart and the file for embedding.
 In hindsight, I could have just helped the LLM start an `http.server` in order to serve the local file.